microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 In this tutorial we will learn how to do inferencing for the popular Stable Diffusion deep learning model in C#.
 Stable Diffusion models denoise a static image to create an image that represents the text prompt given by the user.

-For example the sentence "make a picture of green tree with flowers around it and a red sky" is created as a text embedding from the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) that "understand" text and image relationship.
+For example the sentence "make a picture of green tree with flowers around it and a red sky" is created as a text embedding from the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) that "understands" text and image relationship.
 A random noise image based on the seed number is created and then denoised to create an image that represents the text prompt.

 ```text
 "make a picture of green tree with flowers around it and a red sky"